aws-samples/aws-modernization-with-docker/content/80_End_to_End_CICD_Pipeline/83_Completing_The_Pipeline.md

 You can also view the results directly in the Docker Scout dashboard:

 1. Navigate to the Docker Scout dashboard: https://scout.docker.com/
+2. Select your Dockerhub profile
-2. Find your `rent-a-room` repository
+4. Find your `rent-a-room` repository
-3. Review the security scan results:
+5. Review the security scan results:
    - Vulnerability summary
    - Package details
    - Recommended fixes